fmitra/dennis-bot/README.md

 #### 4. Set up your local `config.json`

-* Postgres & Redis settings if you are not using the default test config
+* `database` and `reddis` - Postgres & Redis settings if you are not using the default test config
-* Telegram API token to respond to messages
+* `telegram` - Telegram API token to respond to messages
-* Wit.ai auth token to parse user messages
+* `wit` - Wit.ai auth token to parse user messages
-* Alphapoint API key to convert currency
+* `alphapoint` - Alphapoint API key to convert currency
-* Domain the bot will be receiving webhooks from.
+* `bot_domain` - Domain the bot will be receiving webhooks from.
 In development, this will be the Ngrok URL

 #### 5. Run the bot